CurtsApp/sappblog/content/docs/dune_pt_3.md

 ## Known Factions

 ### House Atreides
 House Atreides was originally given control of Arrakis, to oversee Spice extraction by emperor Shaddam IV.
 This operation was lead by Leto Atreides until his death at the hands of Harkonnen incursion.
-The Atreides were assumed to be a dead bloodline until Paul returned as Paul, Muad'Dib Atreides, Lisan al-Gaib to the Freman people as the self selected new Padishah emperor.
+The Atreides were assumed to be a dead bloodline until Paul returned as Paul, Muad'Dib Atreides, Lisan al-Gaib to the Fremen people as the self selected new Padishah emperor.
 The core of Paul's claim to the Padishah throne is through his threat to destroy the Spice fields using the Atreides family atomics, without Spice the entire empire would collapse as the Spacing Guild navigators would no longer be able to pilot via ships through space at faster than light speeds.

 Paul Atreides and Lady Jessica are the remaining members of House Atreides.

 ### Fremen
 The Fremen are the native inhabitants of Arrakis, their cultural identity is derived from their fight for survival in the brutal deserts of Arrakis.
 They are known to ride Shai-Hulud, the sandworms, take water conservation seriously, and care for the preservation of Spice for use during everyday life.

-Chani and Stilgar are notable surviving Freman, however millions of Freman live throughout Arrakis, it is not a specific bloodline of people.
+Chani and Stilgar are notable surviving Fremen, however millions of Fremen live throughout Arrakis, it is not a specific bloodline of people.

 ### Spacing Guild
 The Spacing Guild, also known as the Guild of Navigators is one leg of the political tripod maintaining the Great Convention, along with the Bene Gesserit Sisterhood, and the Landsraad.
 The guild has a monopoly on space travel and international banking.
 Their navigators use Spice for safe and accurate interstellar navigation.